javajosh/simpatico/chat.md

 const {CONNECTING, OPEN, CLOSING, CLOSED} = WebSocket;
 const states = ['CONNECTING', 'OPEN', 'CLOSING', 'CLOSED'];

-// events target the same stree row as the connection lives. for now target root with a special number, +infinity (0 is reserved for root node)
 // note that calling s.add inside this handler does not constitute a side-effect, and so is allowed const connect = (ctx, {websocketURL, row}) => {
   const connection = new WebSocket(websocketURL);